City of Glass

 are only moving in one sense but not another -- cannot adequately compensate

 for this movie's many (emotional, plot, musical, etc.) failings.
+All

-for -- but did not win -- many Hong Kong Film awards (including those
+-- but did not win -- many Hong Kong Film awards (including those for

-Best Art Direction and Best Cinematography).
+Direction and Best Cinematography).

 My rating for this film: 6.